50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 System sizing depends on available roof and ground space, IT load, and sustainability targets.
 A small edge facility (500kW IT load) might install 200-400kW of solar.
 A medium colocation centre (2-5MW) could deploy 500kW-1.5MW.
 Large hyperscale campuses with available land can install 2-10MW+ including ground-mounted arrays.
 Solar typically covers 10-25% of a data centre's total load, with the remainder sourced through corporate PPAs and grid supply.

-Do data centre solar installations qualify for Enhanced Capital Allowances?
+Do data centre solar installations qualify for Annual Investment Allowance (AIA)?

-Yes, data centre solar installations qualify for Enhanced Capital Allowances (ECA) providing 100% first-year tax deduction on qualifying equipment.
+Yes, data centre solar installations qualify for Annual Investment Allowance (AIA) (ECA) providing 100% first-year tax deduction on qualifying equipment.
 For a 1MW installation costing approximately £580,000, this can reduce your corporation tax liability by over £140,000 in year one.
 Battery storage systems added alongside solar also qualify, making the combined investment highly tax-efficient.

 How does on-site solar help meet RE100 and net zero commitments?